sassoftware/sas-container-recipes/README.md

 </div>

 <br><br>
-Container deployments are more lightweight and don't carry as much overhead as traditional virtual machines.
+Container deployments are more lightweight and don't have as much overhead as traditional virtual machines.
 By running a SAS engine inside a container, you can provision resources more efficiently to address a wide variety of SAS workloads.
 Choose a fixed container with specific SAS products for